 Sher Mohammad Abbas Stanekzai Padshah Khan is a U.N.-sanctioned“Consolidated United Nations Security Council Sanctions List,” U.N.
-Security Council, June 21, 2017, https://scsanctions.un.org/consolidated/. former deputy minister in the deposed Taliban government in Afghanistan.“Consolidated United Nations Security Council Sanctions List,” U.N.
+Security Council, June 21, 2017, https://scsanctions.un.org/consolidated/. former deputy minister of the first Taliban regime.“Consolidated United Nations Security Council Sanctions List,” U.N.
 Security Council, June 21, 2017, https://scsanctions.un.org/consolidated/.
-Since August 2015, he has headed the Taliban’s political office in Qatar.Tahir Khan, “Sher Abbas Stanekzai replaces Tayyeb Agha as Taliban’s chief negotiator,” Express Tribune (Karachi), August 5, 2015, https://tribune.com.pk/story/932536/sher-abbas-stanekzai-replaces-tayyeb-agha-as-talibans-chief-negotiator/.
+From August 2015 until September 2020, he headed the Taliban’s political office in Qatar.Tahir Khan, “Sher Abbas Stanekzai replaces Tayyeb Agha as Taliban’s chief negotiator,” Express Tribune (Karachi), August 5, 2015, https://tribune.com.pk/story/932536/sher-abbas-stanekzai-replaces-tayyeb-agha-as-talibans-chief-negotiator/; Saheli Roy Choudhury, “India holds first formal talks with the Taliban in Qatar,” CNBC, September 1, 2021, https://www.cnbc.com/2021/09/01/india-holds-first-formal-talks-with-the-taliban-in-doha-qatar.html.
+Following the Taliban’s takeover of Afghanistan on August 15, 2021, Stanekzai was named deputy foreign minister of the Taliban government on September 7.Douglas Schorzman, “Who Are the Taliban’s New Government Leaders?
+Here’s What We Know,” New York Times, September 7, 2021, https://www.nytimes.com/article/taliban-leaders-afghanistan.html?action=click&module=RelatedLinks&pgtype=Article.

 After the Taliban seized control of Afghanistan in 1996,Lawrence Wright, The Looming Tower (New York: Vintage Books, 2006), 259; Patrick Healy, “Kandahar residents feel betrayed,” SF Gate, December 19, 2001, http://www.sfgate.com/news/article/Kandahar-residents-feel-betrayed-2837764.php;